coder3101/boost-test/README.md

 Removing the time of copying on every operation.
 It uses expression template to achieve this task.
 It also means that any expression that does not calls `=` (assignment) the expression is not at all evaluated.

-### Creating a Lazy Matrix
+### Creating a Matrix

-All Lazy Matrix variable have immutable dimensions. i.e It cannot be changed once set.
-We have following 3 constructor of Lazy Matrix.
+All Matrix variable have immutable dimensions. i.e It cannot be changed once set.
+We have following 3 constructor of Matrix.
 You need to pass an optional one of the two policies `boost::test::policy::RowMajorPolicy` or `boost::test::ColumnMajorPolicy` which determines the policy for storing the elements in flat order.
 The Policy order defaults to `RowMajorPolicy`

 - Using Initializer List of Initializer Lists

   - ```cpp
-    using boost::test;
+    using test;
-    lazy_matrix<int,policy::ColumnMajorPolicy> foo = {{1,2,3},
+    matrix<int,policy::ColumnMajorPolicy> foo = {{1,2,3},
                                          	     {4,5,6},
                                                  {7,8,9}};
     ```

 - Using Vector of Vectors